osmcode/pyosmium/README.md

 # pyosmium

-Provides Python bindings for the [libosmium](https://github.com/osmcode/libosmium) C++ library, a library for fast and flexible working with OpenStreetMap data.
+Provides Python bindings for the [libosmium](https://github.com/osmcode/libosmium) C++ library, a library for working with OpenStreetMap data in a fast and flexible manner.

 ## Depends

+Python >= 2.7 is supported (that includes python 3.x).

 pyosmium uses [Boost.Python](http://www.boost.org/doc/libs/1_56_0/libs/python/doc/index.html)
 to create the bindings.